recaptime-dev/cicd-toolkit/docs/maintainer-guide/stability-levels.md

 # Stability levels

-We use these stability levels to communicate at which stability stage a specific toolkit maintained by Recap Time Squad for CI/CD usage, based off [Node.js stability index](https://nodejs.org/api/documentation.html#documentation_stability_index).
+We use these stability levels to communicate at which stability stage a specific toolkit maintained by Recap Time Squad for CI/CD usage, based off [Node.js stability index][node-stability-index].

 ## Explained by level